pdmosses/pdmosses.github.io/content/software/hyperlinked-twins/index.md

 - Spoofax
 ---

-[Hyperlinked twins] of code repositories (since 2023) are websites that support precise name-based code navigation using ordinary web browsers.
+[Hyperlinked twins] of code repositories (developed since 2023) are websites that support precise name-based code navigation using ordinary web browsers.
 The hyperlinks and highlighting make it much easier to browse, explore, and understand code in unfamiliar repositories or languages.